 In short, no. Cannabis is not legal in South Carolina.

-Marijuana in South Carolina is a Schedule 1 controlled substance.
-This means that you will incur severe penalties will incur if you are caught possessing, selling, or cultivating cannabis in South Carolina.
+In South Carolina, marijuana is a Schedule 1 controlled substance.
+South Carolina marijuana laws prescribe severe penalties will incur if you are caught possessing, selling, or cultivating cannabis in the state.
 Here are a few of the laws and penalties surrounding marijuana in South Carolina: